Andrew Porter (music critic): Opera translator, librettist, and scholar

+Later life in England

+In 1992 Porter returned to England when he was appointed music critic at The Observer.
+He remained in that position until 1997 when he left to become music critic at The Times Literary Supplement.

 In 2003, Porter was honored with the publication of a festschrift, Words on Music: Essays in Honor of Andrew Porter on the Occasion of His 75th Birthday.

 Porter died of pneumonia on 3 April 2015.
 His twin sister was his only surviving relation.
 He continued attending performances, including one of Die Meistersinger, even while sick, and his final two reviews for Opera, of Gaetano Donizetti's Il furioso all'isola di San Domingo and I pazzi per progetto, went to press hours before his death.